Billy Manuel: Peterborough United

 Manuel signed for Second Division club Peterborough United on a short-term contract on 16 September 1994.
-He failed to make an appearance before departing on 28 October.

-Stevenage Borough (loan)

-Manuel joined high-flying Conference club Stevenage Borough on loan in late September 1994.
+He failed to make an appearance before joining Conference club Stevenage Borough on loan in late September 1994.
 He made three appearances before leaving Broadhall Way.
+Manual departed Stevenage on a permanent basis on 28 October 1994.

 Cambridge United

-Manuel signed for Second Division strugglers Cambridge United on a three-month contract on 28 October 1994.
-He made 12 appearances before his contract expired.
+Manuel transferred to Second Division strugglers Cambridge United on 28 October 1994 and signed a three-month contract.
+He made 12 appearances before a succession of red cards saw him sacked by the club.

 Return to Peterborough United

 Manuel re-signed for Peterborough United on 28 February 1995, four months after leaving the club.
 He made 35 appearances and scored five goals before leaving London Road for the final time on 25 January 1996.

 Return to Gillingham

 Manuel rejoined Gillingham, then flying high in the Third Division, on 26 January 1996.
 He helped the Gills to promotion to the Second Division with a second-place finish at the end of the 1995–96 season and made 11 appearances in 1996–97, before being released at the end of the campaign.
 In both his spells with Gillingham, Manuel made 118 appearances and scored four goals.